JLaydeJ/Project_1/README.md

 4. What are the top five greatest dollar months jackpot?
 ![Screenshot 2023-08-01 222834](https://github.com/JLaydeJ/Project_1/assets/134284646/bdcde997-e76d-4d82-b7f8-23ab67918f52)

+According to our data between the years 2020 to 2022, 2022 (November, October, January) had the highest jackpot winnings.
+The findings were acquired by grouping the aggregate data by month and then applying the max function to find the top 5 maximum values.
+Since 2022 held the top 5 highest jackpot winnings, we decided to display the top 5 jackpot winnings for 2020 and 2021.
+The highest jackpot winnings were in November 2022 $120,000,000,000, October 2022 $1,000,000,000, $825,000,000, $700,000,000 and January 2022: $630,000,000.

 6. Which day of the week had the highest jackpot?